ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 There are a few different ways you can download the Llama-2-7B Chat model.
 In the learning path, you will download the model from Hugging Face.

+{{% notice Note %}} Use of Llama-2-7B-Chat model is governed by the Meta license.
+Before you proceed to download the model, please visit the [website](https://llama.meta.com/llama-downloads/) and fill in the form. {{% /notice %}}

 [Hugging Face](https://huggingface.co/) is an open source AI community where you can host your own AI models, train them and collaborate with others in the community.
 You can browse through the thousands of models that are available for a variety of use cases like NLP, audio and computer vision.

 The `huggingface_hub` library provides APIs and tools that let you easily download and fine-tune pre-trained models.
 You will use `huggingface-cli` to download the [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).